Licensed nurses and nurse assistants face disciplinary action by the Nevada State Board of Nursing for:

 Potentially.
 If no substantial bodily harm results, nursing without a license is a category D felony in Nevada, carrying:

-If substantial bodily harm does result, nursing without a license is a category C felony in Nevada, carrying:
+If substantial bodily harm does result, nursing without a license is a category C felony, carrying:

 - maybe up to $10,000, and

 However, it may be possible to convince the prosecutor to dismiss the charges or to plea bargain it down to a lesser offense.
 Note that a conviction for nursing without a license can prevent the defendant from obtaining a nursing license in the future.

 The Nevada Board of Medical Examiners can issue fines, reprimands, and licenses suspensions or revocations when doctors commit certain crimes and misconduct.
 Learn more about medical license revocations and suspensions.